 Writing a Blog Post About Events

-Writing about an event is an excellent way to get publicity about your cause and have a few people speak.
+Writing about an event is an excellent way to get publicity about your cause and get in on some positive word-of-mouth action.

 However, speakers are just a tiny part of what makes a good event, and writing for the event means you must ask yourself a few questions before beginning the assignment.
 Then, once you know the 5 W’s, you can start writing about your event.